 Who clears the rights - I'm a user.
-It could be argued that consumers are accustomed to the platforms themselves covering music licensing, at least from a performance or communication to the public standpoint.
-Online services that have been reported to benefit from blanket licenses with music rights owners and collection societies include Twitch, Facebook (reference here and here), YouTube, TikTok, and PlayStation.
+It could be argued that consumers may be accustomed to the platforms themselves covering music licensing, at least from a performance or communication to the public standpoint.
+Online services that have been reported to benefit from blanket licenses with music rights owners and collection societies include Twitch,1 Facebook,^{2,3} YouTube,4 TikTok, and PlayStation.
 Notwithstanding that such platforms are clear in their terms of service that music licensing is the responsibility of the uploader, at least consumers can feel more comfortable about using music in the environment in which they are operating.
 However, things become more nuanced when music can be created, shared, and enjoyed in a real-time gaming metaverse or social environment.
-The tools by which any user can now instantly manipulate, edit, and deliver an entirely new musical creation by simply creating a meme are widely available and can be used to devastating viral effect.
-Whoever came up with the dance challenge to Jawsh 685's "Laxed (Siren Beat)" could not have anticipated that a song created by an unknown New Zealand artist in four hours as a tribute to his Samoan heritage would soon become one of the world's biggest hits, subject to a dispute over a sample featuring Jason Derulo, and become a number one hit song around the world.
-At the time of writing, TikTok is unarguably the most important platform for breaking and promoting new music, but now more than ever, it is users who are dictating whether and how a song catches fire.
-For lawyers advising artists, labels, publishers, and even the platforms themselves, the viral capacity of usercreated mashups and multiple synchronizations creates never-ending potential for innovative licensing solutions, disputes, and lucrative transactions.
+The tools by which any user can instantly now manipulate, edit, and deliver an entirely new musical creation by simply creating a meme are widely available and can be used to devastating viral effect - whoever came up with the dance challenge to Jawsh 685's Laxed (Siren Beat) tribute to his Samoan heritage could not have anticipated that a song created by an unknown New Zealand artist in four hours would soon become one of the world's biggest hits, subject to a sample dispute featuring Jason Derulo, and become a number 1 hit song around the world.
+At the time of writing, TikTok is unarguably the most important platform for breaking and promoting new music, but now more than ever, it is users who are dictating if and how a song catches fire.
+For lawyers advising artists, labels, publishers, and even the platforms themselves, the viral capacity of usercreated mash-ups and multiple synchronizations creates never-ending potential for innovative licensing solutions, disputes, and lucrative transactions.

-"As always in music, the primary consideration when music is created, performed, streamed, and exploited online is rights clearances."
 Who clears the rights - I'm an artist.
-Reflecting on legal issues affecting music users in the metaverse is to say nothing, of course, of the tripwire territory created by the implementation of article 17 of the Copyright (Digital Single Market) Directive when it comes to music in the metaverse.
-By way of reminder, article 17 was the mechanism by which the music industry sought to make it compulsory for video platforms to obtain sitewide licenses as opposed to relying on safe harbor exceptions.
-While this goal may now have been achieved - and, in fact, arguably the majority of Western video platforms were already licensed or in the process of obtaining licenses when the new laws were finally ratified - the law of unintended consequences may now be taking effect when considering the scope of what those platform licenses should cover.
-To recap (and to grossly oversimplify), while the platform will be responsible for making efforts to obtain licenses for content uploaded by users, it will not be held responsible for licensing copyrights in content that is brought to a platform by commercial operators.
-In the context of music, this immediately raises the question of when an artist is a "professional user."
+Reflecting on legal issues affecting users of music in the metaverse is to say nothing, of course, of the trip wire territory created by the implementation of article 17 of the Copyright (Digital Single Market) Directive when it comes to music in the metaverse.
+By way of reminder, article 17 was the mechanism by which the music industry sought to make it compulsory for video platforms to obtain site-wide licenses as opposed to relying on safe harbor exceptions.
+While this goal may now have been achieved - and in fact, arguably the majority of Western video platforms were already licensed or in the process of obtaining licenses when the new laws were finally ratified - the law of unintended consequences may now be taking effect when considering the scope of what those https://variety.com/2020/digital/news/twitch-music-licensingcopyright-delete-videos-1234829256/.